Call for 2023 CCN GAC Proposals

-Running a kickoff workshop at the annual CCN meeting, inclusive of both founding core GAC members and those new members who joined through the community feedback process
+Running an IN PERSON kickoff workshop at the annual CCN meeting, inclusive of both founding core GAC members and those new members who joined through the community feedback process

 Writing the position paper to be submitted early the following year to a curated special issue of NBDT, to be accompanied by commentary pieces authored by attendees of the CCN GAC kickoff workshop

 Attending and presenting progress at the following CCN annual meeting

 A small number of CCN GAC proposals will be accepted for the CCN GAC workshops and following development during the year.
 The selection process will involve the CCN Program Committee and Review Committee evaluating the proposals for (1) adherence to the above criteria and (2) diversity and breadth of target audience, and will incorporate feedback solicited from the CCN community in the process.

 Commitment from CCN

 For the CCN GACs and future related products, CCN will: